yoomoney/db-queue/README.md

 ## How it works?

 1. You have a task that you want to process later.
-2. You tell Enqueuer to schedule the task.
+2. You tell QueueProducer to schedule the task.
-3. Enqueuer chooses a database shard through ShardRouter.
+3. QueueProducer chooses a database shard through ShardRouter.
-4. Enqueuer converts the task payload to string representation through PayloadTransformer.
+4. QueueProducer converts the task payload to string representation through PayloadTransformer.
-5. Enqueuer inserts the task in the database through QueueDao.
+5. QueueProducer inserts the task in the database through QueueDao.
 6. ... the task has been selected from database in specified time ...
 7. The task payload is converted to typed representation through PayloadTransformer.
 8. The task is passed to the Queue instance in order to be processed.